dverhaert/GNUradio-802.11ah/README.md

     source ~/prefix/setup_env.sh
     gnuradio-companion

-Try to make it a habit to execute _source ~/prefix/setup_env.sh_ command before you do anything else in terminal related to GNUradio.
+Try to make it a habit to execute _source ~/prefix/setup_env.sh_ command before you do anything else in terminal related to GNUradio, or even better: add the command in ~/.bashrc.
 Forgetting this has cost me a lot of extra hassle at times.
 Now GNUradio should be working!

 ## Installing gr-ieee802-11